Sunday, June 22, 2025

 Agnes' step-son, Peter Schumacher, claimed her remains, and took steps to have an obituary published by the Seebote.
 She was buried from St. Anthony Catholic Church, at Holy Trinity Cemetery, recorded in the parish register, but where?
 Burial records were destroyed in a fire in 1909.

-I've done that twice for Milwaukee: first with the German-American papers.
-After collecting secondary resources for 20 years, I've used the data as an imperfect substitute for burial records lost by this cemetery.
-Most are now found as online Memorials at Find-a-Grave, where I've been blocked from creating or editing my work.
+After collecting secondary resources for 20 years, I've been using that data as an imperfect substitute for records lost by this cemetery.
+Most are entered as online Memorials at Find-a-Grave, where I've been blocked from creating or editing my work for not handing out detailed newspaper citations and clippings.

 Tuesday, June 17, 2025